ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

     $ java ClosestPoints 0 0 3 4 3 900
     The closest points are (0, 0) and (3, 4) at distance 5.0
     ```

+Note: You don't need to write test cases for the programs that use the main method (`ClosestPoints`, and `PositiveMinMaxAvg`), although you are encouraged to run the programs yourselves to ensure correctness.
+Autograder will run your program on some test cases, and give you your score.

 ## Reflection